 If you plan on keeping your Toyota for years to come, you may consider a protection plan to shield your bank account from unexpected breakdowns.
 A Toyota extended warranty gives you peace of mind as your odometer ticks upward each year.

-Third-party warranty companies can provide comparable protection, and we already did the research for you to find the best extended auto warranty companies.
-You'll typically find a more customizable and affordable plan from one of these third-party providers, as opposed to the dealer.
+While a Toyota extended warranty can be a good choice for coverage, third-party warranty companies can provide comparable protection.
+Our team did the research for you to find the best extended auto warranty companies.
+You’ll typically find a more customizable and affordable plan from a third-party provider as opposed to the dealer.

 Read on to learn everything you need to know about a Toyota extended warranty.

 Like most manufacturer warranties, Toyota’s extended warranty can range in price depending on the model and trim of your vehicle.
 Models with more expensive and complicated parts can cost more to repair.
 In general, a Toyota extended warranty costs between $1,000 and $1,500, which is a fair price in the industry for what you get.

 You can buy a Toyota extended warranty contract, called a Vehicle Service Agreement (VSA), when you purchase your new vehicle.
 There are three Toyota extended service plans to choose from.
 Each is sold by dealerships and may be available to certain new, certified pre-owned (CPO), and used Toyota vehicles.